slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ---
 ### On beauty

-Beauty doesn't always correlate with virtue.

-> *'If cats looked like frogs we'd realize what nasty, cruel little bastards they are.
+'If cats looked like frogs we'd realize what nasty, cruel little bastards they are.
 Style.
-That's what people remember.' -- Terry Pratchett*
+That's what people remember.' -- Terry Pratchett

-> *'Beauty is not a gift, it's a burden.'*

 > *'Once I was beautiful, now I'm myself.'*